Computer hardware for business

 When choosing hardware, make sure that any new or replacement components are compatible with your existing computer equipment.
 Consider the overall costs, including if it might be cheaper to install a new system rather than upgrade the existing components.

 Hardware theft or loss is a potential businesses risk.
-Whether by accident or malicious intent, loss of a laptop, a mobile device or storage devices (such hard drives) can jeopardise your business' data security.
+Whether by accident or malicious intent, loss of a laptop, a mobile device or storage devices (such as hard drives) can put your business' data security at risk.
 You should take steps to protect both hardware and data against a potential breach.
 Read about the different types of IT risk and the importance of managing IT risk in business.

 Long-term IT strategy